pwichmann/deep-learning-with-vector-graphics-book/quiver_book/02_background/DL_with_vector_graphics/challenges_of_vector_graphics.md

 :::{figure-md} different_internal_designs
 <img src="different_internal_designs.png" alt="Near identical SVG images are built very differently" width="500px">

 Near-identical SVG images can be built very differently.
+Click to enlarge the image and view the differences.
 :::

 That makes learning just from raster images difficult if one wanted to output SVG in the end.